UST-QuAntiL/qc-atlas/docs/dev/writing-tests.md

 ### Unmarshalling (deserializing) Objects

-#### Getting the objects from a `PagedModel`

-#### Verifying `_links`

-#### Using a failsafe `ObjectMapper`

-Since HATEOAS uses a different schema internally, compared to what is exposed using HTTP Unmarshalling a response of an object may fail to prevent this a special implementation of the object mapper should be used.
+Since HATEOAS uses a different schema internally, compared to what is exposed using HTTP, as shown [here](#difference-between-internal-and-exposed-hateoas-represenations).
+Unmarshalling a response of an object may fail to prevent this a special implementation of the object mapper should be used.
 This one can be obtained using `ObjectMapperUtils.newTestMapper()`.
-An example how the mapper can be initiialzied is shown below:
+An example how the mapper can be initialized is shown below:

 ```java